samos123/docker-tempest/README.md

 ## Importing from Raw Image
 Note: This is only required if you're using the Raw Image.
-The following steps can be used to import the downloaded Raw Image .tar.gz image file:
+The following steps can be used to import the downloaded Raw Image .tar.xz image file:

-    xz -d tempest.tar.gz
+    xz -d tempest.tar.xz
     docker load -i tempest.tar
     imgid=$(docker images | grep "<none>" | awk '{ print $3 }')
     docker tag $imgid samos123/tempest